MarschmiLab/Ray_LO_Letters_FPV_Methane/analysis/Microbial_Analyses.md

 1. Water samples have flow cytometry derived absolute abundances.

 2. Sediments do not have absolute abundance measurements incorporated.
 Instead, it has been scaled down to the minimum reads.
-Note: we scale down to the minimum number of reads to standardize/normalize our data to allow for more accurate comparisons between reads to account for uneven sequencing depth across samples (may arise to do seequencing runs or library prep efficiency, etc.)
+Note: we scale down to the minimum number of reads to standardize/normalize our data to allow for more accurate comparisons between reads to account for uneven sequencing depth across samples (may arise to do sequencing runs or library prep efficiency, etc.)

 And we will add in our metadata as well!